webrender/hawaii/index.md

                 description: Our favorite boba shop - try their purple rice yogurt drinks, SO GOOD!
             -   title: Chubbies Burgers 🍔
                 coords: [21.2820541,-157.7988725]
                 description: Best burgers in town, made "smash burger" style.
 Closest thing you can get to In-n-Out in Hawaii, especially with a side of Chub Fries.
-Their shakes and vietnamese iced coffee are also legit.
+Their shakes are also legit.
             -   title: The Surfing Pig 🍔
                 coords: [21.281106,-157.7969974]
                 description: Surf-themed, contemporary Hawaiian restaurant - the upscale sister restaurant of Kono's.
 Great food and drinks!